 A number of Friendship links were made over the years with other clubs in Harrogate, Laguna Beach and Alameda in California and Sion in Switzerland.
 Although the others are no longer in place, the link with Harrogate is still going strong after 40 years and a new friendship link has been established in recent years with S.I.Kathmandu.

 Also in 1948, recognising there were many elderly ladies in need of companionship, a club was established for ladies over 70 who were living alone in the community.
 The ‘Over 70 Club’ met one afternoon a week until 1970, supported and ‘staffed’ by Soroptimists who provided warmth, company and a range of activities.
-This included slide shows and entertainment as well as talks on a range of topics.
-Summer outings, garden parties and Christmas lunches were arranged and all were paid for through funds raised by the club.

 - 1956 Provost’s Appeal – fund for Hungarian relief

 - 1950’s help for refugee children in Greece

 - Sponsorship of two girls in South Africa in the 1970’s

 - 1974/75 funding to the Council to provide a bus to transport people with disabilities

 - 1978 support for a refuge for women affected by domestic violence